koxu1996/koxu1996.github.io/Upgrade-to-Casper-node-v1.3.0.md

      "protocol_version": "1.3.0"
     }
 If you see another value here, for example, `null`, then your upgrade staging was not executed successfully.

+# Additional Information
+For additional information about the release refer to - [link]